Meet the team

 His eclectic show on Cumbernauld FM has attracted followers from all over the globe with regular listeners tuning in from Cape Town, Stockholm and Los Angeles as well as a small but devoted following from closer to home.

-Tune in with George every Thursday for ‘The Lunchtime Show’ between 12pm-2pm
+Tune in with George every Sunday for ‘Lost In Music’ between 6pm-8pm

 “I strongly believe every community should have their own community media platform – giving local people a platform to discuss local issues, tackle social deprivation and provide training to the undeserved building confidence and self esteem.”

 Campbell is a well-known face on the Glasgow rock scene, attending as many gigs as his wallet and liver could cope with over the last 40 years, and has been presenting the Fatman’s Rock Show online for the last 5 years.
 His passion for music is stronger than ever and when he says the rock scene is currently in the best health for decades, you better believe it!

 His show covers most aspects of the rock world over the last 50 years, from the amazing unsigned new talent out there to the established legends and everything in between.
 You’ll hear anything from traditional classic rock to prog, metal, blues and punk, so it can be an eclectic and intriguing mix to match his taste in music, and you’ll never know quite what to expect each week, but you can guarantee, it will rock!